Set-Up Instructions

 Save the settings.
 Check the settings by clicking the Test Database Collection.
 Note that the database connection has to be successful for the indexing to work.

-Schedule indexing from the Schedule tab or from Manage Collection page.
+Start indexing from the Index tab or dashboard.

 After reaching the maximum number of documents, if continuous indexing is not required, click stop.

-Search results in faceted search is shown here:
+Search results in regular search and faceted search are shown as follows:

 Indexed content from Salesforce can be visualized using Kibana.